Lords does not need ‘Putin apologists like Farage’, minister says

 Defence Secretary John Healey said the voice of Reform UK is ‘conspicuously absent’ in Commons debates on Russia and Ukraine.

-A Cabinet minister has dismissed Nigel Farage’s call for the Prime Minister to allow him to appoint peers to the Lords, saying Parliament will not benefit from more “Putin apologists”.
+A Cabinet minister has dismissed Nigel Farage’s call for the Prime Minister to allow Reform UK peerages, saying Parliament will not benefit from more “Putin apologists”.

 Asked about the party leader’s demands, Defence Secretary John Healey said: “I’m not sure that Parliament’s going to benefit from more Putin apologists like Nigel Farage, to be honest.”